Lou Henry Hoover: Legacy

-During her tenure as first lady, Hoover was portrayed as a homemaker, as was common for first ladies, but she was also portrayed as an activist.
-Her reputation, following that of her husband, languished as the Hoover administration was criticized for its response to the Great Depression.
-The first biography written about Hoover was Lou Henry Hoover: Gallant First Lady, written by her friend Helen B. Pryor in 1969.
-Hoover's papers were opened in 1985, allowing for increased scholarship on her life and her work.
-Historical study of Hoover is complicated by her private nature, as she would often refuse media attention and burn personal letters.
-Hoover is seen as a counterbalance to her husband as she took up the social responsibilities of their work in and out of the White House, her charisma and tact balancing his reputation of being shy and sometimes arrogant.
-The Hoovers' relationship with their staff is the subject of debate; memoirs of staff members have portrayed them in a negative light, but it is unclear how much of this depiction originates from the books' ghostwriters.
+During her tenure as first lady, Hoover was variously seen as a homemaker, as was common for first ladies, and as an activist.
+Her reputation, along with that of her husband, languished as the Hoover administration was criticized for its response to the Great Depression.
+Hoover is often seen as a counterbalance to her husband as she took up the social responsibilities of their work in and out of the White House, her charisma and tact balancing his reputation of being shy and sometimes arrogant.
+She has since been consistently ranked in the upper half of first ladies in periodic polling of historians.

+Hoover set an early precedent for the political role of first ladies in the 20th century by expressing an interest in women's issues and supporting her husband's platform with her own projects.
+Despite their political differences, Hoover has been compared to her successor Eleanor Roosevelt in their common approaches to political engagement and women's issues.
+Hoover's use of radio broadcasts proved similar to her successor's own use of media over the following years.

+The first biography about Hoover was Lou Henry Hoover: Gallant First Lady, written by her friend Helen B. Pryor in 1969.
+Her husband requested that her papers remained sealed for twenty years after his own death, preventing any significant scholarly analysis of her life or her role as first lady until then.
+They were opened in 1985, allowing for increased scholarship on her life and her work.
+Her papers are relatively comprehensive for historical figures of the period, including over 220,000 items and encompassing every period of her life.
+Historical study of Hoover has been complicated by her private nature, as she would often refuse media attention and burn personal letters.

 The Stanford home that Hoover designed was donated to the university by her husband, who requested that it be named the Lou Henry Hoover House.
 Two elementary schools were named in her honor: Lou Henry Hoover Elementary School of Whittier, California, in 1938 and Lou Henry Elementary School of Waterloo, Iowa, in 2005.
-Lou Henry Hoover Memorial Hall was built in 1948 at Whittier College, where she had been a trustee until her death.
-One of the brick dorms at San Jose State University was named "Hoover Hall" in her honor until its demolition in 2016.
+Lou Henry Hoover Memorial Hall was built in 1948 at Whittier College.
+One of the brick dormitories at San Jose State University was named "Hoover Hall" in her honor until its demolition in 2016.
+Camp Lou Henry Hoover in Middleville, New Jersey, is named for her.

-Camp Lou Henry Hoover in Middleville, New Jersey, is named for her and run by the Heart of New Jersey Council of the Girl Scouts.
-She funded the construction of the first Girl Scout house in Palo Alto, California.
-The house is in continuous use, now called Lou Henry Hoover Girl Scout House.
+In May 2017, the Lou Henry Hoover Sculpture Park was dedicated in Waterloo, Iowa on the site of her torn down birthplace home.
+There are two statues of her in the Sculpture Park, one of her as a child & young lady and one of her as First Lady.